lauragift21/cf-fullstack-ai-workshop/part-1.md

 ### 5. **Explore the project structure and `wrangler.jsonc` config**

-- Look through the `src/index.ts` file to understand how routing works with Hono

 - Review `wrangler.jsonc` to see how environment bindings (like AI, D1, Vectorize) are configured

 - Check the `public/` folder for frontend assets (HTML, CSS, JS)